mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ## Consolidate proposals

-The efficiency of an MLS group depends on the number of blanks in the tree, which increases as members are removed.
-The only way to populate blank leaves is to either add new members, or for existing members to perform an external commit.
-Considering the downsides of external commits (discarding most existing proposals and interrupting the continuity of randomness provided by the MLS key schedule), this leaves no practical option for groups with static membership to consolidate the tree after removals.
+The efficiency of an MLS group depends – among other things – on the number of blank nodes in the tree, the number of which increases as members are removed.
+Blank nodes are repopulated when members send a Commit with an Update Path.
+External Commits have the advantage over regular Commits that the left-most free leaf is used for the new (or rejoining) member.
+This has the effect that the left part of the tree gets better consolidation after members have been removed.

-The consolidate proposal brings the consolidating nature of external commits to regular commits without their downsides.
+The consolidate proposal brings the consolidating nature of external commits to regular commits.
+It moves the sender of the Commit to the left-most free leaf.

+In many deployment scenarios Commits happen on a regular basis and their frequency is higher than removing members from the group.
+In those scenarios, the left part of tree typically has little to no blank nodes, and the right part is as slim as needed.
+This increases the efficiency of Commits overall, since the number of KEM operations to the filtered copath is minimized.

 ~~~ tls-presentation
 struct {} Consolidate;